princomp/princomp.github.io/source/projects/fighting_game/description.md

 - Validate inputs from the user using boolean logic, and
 - Create an object from the class you constructed.

-### Knowledge:
+### Knowledge

-~ This assignment will familiarize you with the following important skills:
+This assignment will familiarize you with the following important skills:

 -   How to manipulate objects,
 -   How to use boolean systems (`if`/`switch`, loops), and